rohanga/Task-Manager/README.md

 **Swagger (Backend)**: https://task-manager-backend-fijx.onrender.com/docs

-Note: Application deployed on fee web server so first time it may take time to load on your machine
+Note: Application deployed on free web server so first time it may take time to load on your machine

 A full-stack Task Management web application built with: